 There are also bustling neighborhoods such as La Jolla, Kearny Mesa, South Oceanside, and Torrey Hills which enjoy national attention for their idyllic lifestyles, and numerous suburban appeals – low crime rates, excellent public schools, employment opportunities, and tons of shopping and dining facilities.
-Here are some of the specific reasons that make San Diego a great choice for settling into your dream home for the long term.
+Here are some of the specific reasons to live in San Diego that make this a great choice for settling into your dream home for the long term.

 Craft beer availability